telerik/xaml-docs/controls/radgridview/grouping/basics.md

 	Me.radGridView.Columns("Title").IsGroupable = False
 {{endregion}}

 ![](images/RadGridView_BasicGrouping_6.png)

 ## Events

-There are two events that are raised, when the data in the __RadGridView__ is grouped.
-The first one is the __Grouping__ event and is raised before the data is grouped.
-The second one is the __Grouped__ event and is raised when the data has been already grouped.
+There are two events that are raised, when the data in __RadGridView__ is grouped.
+The first one is __Grouping__ event and it is raised before the data is grouped.
+The second one is __Grouped__ event and it is raised when the data has been already grouped.
 You can find more information about them [here]({%slug gridview-events-grouping%}).

 ## Styling and Appearance